Six-time Olympic champion Allyson Felix: 'I want my legacy to be one of someone who fought for women' - KION546

 Like many Olympians, USA track and field athlete Allyson Felix has been having an eventful journey to Tokyo 2020.

-With four Games under her belt Felix is an Olympic veteran used to pristine training conditions.
+With four Games under her belt — and having just qualified for her fifth Olympics at the US trials on June 20 — Felix is an Olympic veteran used to pristine training conditions.
 The last year has been very different; she’s been training on empty soccer fields and beaches.

 “It has been quite the experience, a lot of things I could never have predicted, a lot of challenges in the way,” six-time Olympic champion Felix tells CNN Sport’s Coy Wire.